 While we ate our treats, I thought about Jesus, whose body was broken for me.

 I thought about Jesus, who teaches that,

 ‘Unless a grain of wheat falls to the ground and dies, it remains only one seed.
 But if it dies, it produces many seeds.
 Anyone who loves his life will lose it.
 But anyone who hates his life in this world will keep it and have eternal life.’
 John 12:24-25 (NIrV)

-I realized then, and I realize now, that my buttoned-up, self-contained, dangling-piñata life fails to bring glory to God.
+I realized then that my buttoned-up, self-contained, dangling-piñata life fails to bring glory to God.
 Hanging there, on display, the only thing I’m good for is a photograph.
 Maybe a second glance.
 Maybe a comment.
 And then, you’re bored.
 Ready to move on.

 That is, unless you have a broomstick in your hand.